IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 For the "Hello, World" app however you don't need to change anything in the simulator.
 You can click **Evaluate** right away.
 This sends the simulation to the server, alongside the source code of our app.
-When the server is finished running the simulation, the transactions pane is displayedm which presents the outcome of the simulation.
+When the server is finished running the simulation, the transactions pane is displayed, which presents the outcome of the simulation.

 Interpreting the results of the first simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^